The YMCA Bridge Project Breakfast 2019

 There are two standout benefits of the Project:

-- Re-offending rate cut dramatically from 66% to 3%
+- Re-offending rate cut dramatically from over 50% to 3%

 - Victorian community saves $8m per year through the reduction in re-offending rates

 As part of the Bridge Project, local businesses and employers are able to provide practical support for disadvantaged young people.